 Best series you started in 2018?

 I absolutely adored the video game aspect incorporated into this book.
-It made this science-fiction aspect unique, and the setting of a futuristic-Japan had me wanting to look around with my mouth wide open in awe.
-Unfortunately, this was a book, so I couldn’t keep turning in circles to look at something new.
+It made this sci-fi aspect unique, and the setting of a futuristic-Japan had me wanting to look around with my mouth wide open in awe.

 Warcross had me sitting on the edge of my seat – I couldn’t wait to see what was going to happen next!
 Emika was such a thrilling main character to follow, too.
 She was witty, sharp, intelligent and rebellious.
 What more could you ask of a YA heroine?